Contact Information

 March 6, 2018

-Staff and representatives from Triple 5, owners of Mall of America (MOA), updated the City Council and Port Authority on the status of development for future phases of MOA.
+Staff and representatives from Triple 5, owners of Mall of America, updated the City Council and Port Authority on the status of development for future phases of MOA.
 The focus of that meeting was on the potential to develop and construct a large indoor water park, which would be connected to Mall of America.
-At that time, City, Port and Triple 5 were exploring a number of different ownership and financing structures for the water park, including one where the City would own and issue debt for the project, using revenues from the water park to pay for the water park’s debt payments.
-In the aforementioned financing model, which was not ultimately furthered, Bloomington residential property taxes would not have been at financial risk for the project.
+At that time, City, Port and Triple 5 were exploring several different ownership and financing structures for the water park, including one where the City would own and issue debt for the project, using revenues from the water park to pay for the water park’s debt payments.
+In the aforementioned financing model, which was not ultimately advanced, Bloomington residential property taxes would not have been at financial risk for the project.
 Work continued in the summer and fall of 2018 to find a financing model where the City and Port further limited their risk; this included numerous staff and developer meetings, and extensive legal analysis.

 November 1, 2018